Labor & Delivery

 During your pregnancy, a mucus plug accumulates at the cervix to seal off the cervix and protect your baby from infection.
 When your cervix begins to open wider to prepare for the birth of your baby, the mucus may be discharged into your vagina.
-The mucus is be clear, pink, or slightly bloody.
+The mucus can be clear, pink, or slightly bloody.

 During early labor, you will most likely experience irregular contractions that are mild enough that they do not interfere with your normal activities.
 These early, unpredictable contractions begin the process of opening (dilating) your cervix so that your baby can be born.

 As your body prepares for childbirth, the amniotic sac that has surrounded your baby during pregnancy usually breaks, releasing the amniotic fluid it contains.
 When this happens, you may feel either a sudden gush or a trickle of fluid that leaks steadily.
 The fluid is usually odorless and may look clear or straw-colored.
 If your "water breaks," write down the time, approximately how much fluid is released, and what the fluid looks like.
 Call you doctor with this information.
 Not all women have their water break during labor.
 Many times, your doctor will rupture the amniotic membrane in the hospital.